Pseudogap and strange metal states in the square-lattice Hubbard model: A comprehensive study: Results

 \subsection{Doping and temperature dependence of DOS}

 To discuss $p$ dependence of DOS defined as

 those for $U=8$ with different $t'$ are shown in Fig.~\ref{DOSp}.
 As seen in the figure, each of DOS consists of two major structures, the so-called lower Hubbard band located around $\omega =0$ and the upper Hubbard band placed around $\omega =8$ and their peak to peak distance is about $U$.
 The peak top of the upper Hubbard band are indicated by the green vertical lines.
 As was discussed in the CDMFT study \cite{BKyung2006}, at half filling an insulating gap, the so-called Mott gap, opens between these two structures.
-Upon hole doping, the Fermi level is immediately shifted to the lower Hubbard band top and the Mott gap is filled with thin ingap states except for a small gap in the vicinity of the lower Hubbard band top (those of $p=0.05$ in the figure).
+Upon hole doping, the Fermi level is immediately shifted to the lower Hubbard band top and the Mott gap is filled with thin ingap states except for a small gap in the vicinity of the lower Hubbard band top (the gap labeled G in each DOS of $p=0.05$).
 The gap is rapidly smeared and reduced to a pseudogap with further doping.